The Friends of Rendcomb College – Continuing to Support the Vision

 About The Friends of Rendcomb

 The Friends of Rendcomb was founded in 1984 by Vice-Admiral Sir Louis Le Bailly, then Chairman of the governors.
 It is a registered charity and its accounts are kept entirely separate from the College.
 Its aims are to establish bursaries and scholarships for boys and girls from Gloucestershire primary schools who might not otherwise have the opportunity of a Rendcomb education and to provide support to families currently at Rendcomb who find themselves in times of crisis.
+The trust deed is not constrictive and has also enabled the charity to support the College with infrastructure projects that support student learning.
 These aims are concurrent with Noel Wills’ vision for the College: to provide a good and broad education in attractive and stimulating surroundings to young people regardless of background and income.

-Over the last thirty-one years, the Friends of Rendcomb College has ensured that a number of students have enjoyed an excellent start to their education.
-The Friends of Rendcomb College has funded ten scholars – forty-three years’ worth of education at Rendcomb – at a cost of over £360,000.
+Since its inception, the Friends of Rendcomb College has ensured that many students have enjoyed an excellent start to their education.
+The Friends of Rendcomb College has funded student education at Rendcomb and capital projects to enhance educational facilities at a cost of over £420,000.
 The support has been particularly welcome with the demise of Gloucestershire foundation scholarships and government assisted places.

 A recent scholar’s parent wrote to us: “I am writing to The Friends of Rendcomb to express my gratitude for the scholarship that you gave my son.
 During his seven years at Rendcomb, he was able to enjoy a degree of security and continuity which through ill-health I have been unable to provide as fully as I would have wished.
 In particular, being able to board at the school allowed him to survive the horrible ten months when I was in hospital, just when he was taking the exams on which so much depends nowadays… “